itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QBoxLayout::insertItem(int index, str className, str objectName) -> uiItem:
+.. py:function:: QBoxLayout.insertItem(index: int, className: str, objectName: str) -> uiItem

     Inserts a widget to this box layout at the given `index` position.
     The widget is given by its `className` and its objectName property is set to